Homemade Orange Sweet Rolls.

 I baked these in the evening for breakfast the next day.
 They definitely taste better fresh, but I didn’t hear anyone complaining.
-They can also be made ahead of time – the rolls freeze very well (without glaze!).
+They can also be made ahead of time – either as overnight rolls (see recipe notes) or you can freeze the baked rolls.
 Just warm up and drizzle with the orange glaze when you’re ready to serve them.

 With one taste of the warm and sticky rolls fresh from the oven, I truly wondered why I waited so long to make these!
 I like to unravel the doughy cinnamon layers as I eat them.

 New spin-off recipes from today’s sweet rolls are already swirling through my head.
 Make a batch of these for breakfast or brunch and invite your friends and family over.
 Or not.
 There really doesn’t need to be any occasion to make these!